Jakub-Kapusta/dotfiles-and-settings/README.md

-# Dotfiles and Settings
-Personal config files and useful shell scripting snippets.
+# Personal dotfiles, settings, boilerplates, and snippets.

 ## bash_building_blocks
+The definitions in the following files can be used by copy-pasting into you sript, or sourcing them.

 - [aliases_and_exports](./bash_building_blocks/aliases_and_exports): Personal aliases end exports.
 - [colors](./bash_building_blocks/colors): Colored printout definitions.
 - [git_functions](./bash_building_blocks/git_functions): Personal functions for handling multiple git repositories at once.